CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 - You have not given out a warning.

 - The person is breaking a rule.
-(Call for staff)
+(Call for staff!)

 - The person is annoying you.
 (You MUST advert warnings before doing so)